Introduction

 In December 2022, reports indicated that Haines Watts, an auditor associated with Finixio, resigned, citing a breakdown in trust and confidence.
 The resignation letter highlighted several key issues:

 These issues raised concerns about Finixio's operations and, by extension, brought attention to Lucky Block's association with Finixio.
-The auditor's resignation over these concerns added to the questions regarding financial management practices.
+The auditor's resignation over these concerns further raised questions regarding financial management practices.

 * TheHolyCoins editorial holds a copy of this official resignation letter